-Chilling at the Hawaii beaches, skiing the Alps or hiking the trails of Peru, everyone needs to blow their steam off somehow.
-From my own experience, traveling is a super excellent way of calming my mind and to restock for the everyday grind.
-In this article, I share my own experiences on how often should you travel, and take a look at some studies on how traveling affects your health and mental clearness.
+Whether you’re sunbathing on the golden shores of the Hawaiin Islands, posing in front of the Parthenon, or hiking through the Peruvian jungle, everyone needs to blow off steam somehow.
+From my own experience, traveling is an excellent way of calming my mind and body, allowing me to restock for the day-to-day grind.
+In this article, we’re going to explore the benefits of consistent travel and how it can affect your health and mental clarity.

-First of all, you should be traveling at least once per year as a complete minimum.
-If you don’t use your vacation days to blow off some steam, you could risk getting burned out.
+First of all, in my opinion, you should be traveling at least once per year at a minimum.
+If you don’t use your vacation days to blow off steam in healthy ways, you could risk getting burned out.

-Not only that, a research published in Psychosomatic Medicine suggested that you may also shorten your life expectancy.
-According to this nine-year-old study, traveling less than once per year may increase the risk of cardiovascular diseases, which in return shortens your average lifespan.
+Not only that, but a study published in Psychosomatic Medicine even suggests that lack of travel may actually shorten your life expectancy.
+According to this nine-year-old study, traveling less than once per year may increase the risk of cardiovascular diseases, which in turn shortens your lifespan.
 Take care of your mental health, and you’ll live longer.

 Now that’s the minimum, but what’s the recommended amount that you should spend on a vacation?

 Ideally, you should take at least two longer trips per year, in addition to a few other smaller trips.
-The total amount that you should spend on a vacation is 30-45 days per year.
-I know getting one month off per year can seem hard for some, but that’s what you got to do to stay healthy, live happier and longer.
+The total amount that you should spend on vacation is 30-45 days per year.
+I know getting one month off per year can seem hard for some, but it’s a very effective way to stay healthy, live happier, and longer.

-Personally, I would like to travel much more than I currently am.
-During 2017, I’ve been abroad for about sixty days.
-The year before that – Only about a week, because I was working on a new company (That eventually failed).
+Personally, I would like to travel much more than I currently do.
+During 2017, I was abroad for about sixty days.
+The year before that – Only about a week, because I was working on a new company (which eventually failed).

-When comparing the last two years, 2016 was a very stressful time for me.
-I account most of it due to burning out.
+When I compare the last two years, it becomes clear that 2016 was a very stressful time for me.
+I account for most of it due to burning out.
 In contrast, I’m pleased that I’ve improved the time spent abroad during 2017 because now I feel much happier and relaxed.
 P.S.
 I’m not the only one, most of you will feel much happier if you take some time off!

 According to a study published in the Journal of Happiness Studies, your vacations should be at least 8-14 days long, with the ideal length being eight days.